capi1O/react-laybox/README.md

 # Notes

 API to align inner components differs from CSS flexbox, it is based on left/right/top/bottom rather than flex-start/flex-end.
-It allows to get get same reference system wether using a <Column /> or a <Row /> layout.
+It allows to get get same reference system wether using a `<Column />` or a `<Row />` layout.

-Unlike other UI frameworks which provides Grid layout like Bootstrap, Foundation or Semantic-UI you don't need to put <Columns /> in row.
-A <Column /> is a container which stacks its children one below the other, as such there is no reason nor need to put it inside a <Row /> and this prevents adding dummy component in your code and resulting <div>s in the DOM tree.
+Unlike other UI frameworks which provides Grid layout like Bootstrap, Foundation or Semantic-UI you don't need to put `<Column />`s in row.
+A `<Column />` is a container which stacks its children one below the other, as such there is no reason nor need to put it inside a `<Row />` and this prevents adding dummy component in your code and resulting `<div>`s in the DOM tree.

 react-laybox overcomes some of the CSS flexbox limitations such as the impossibility to set max-height of an item in row mode (or max-width in column mode). // TODO